-And why did your clients pay you you to fix them?
+And why did your clients pay you to fix them?

 How could you take that problem and build something that could help others — without having your time as a required input?
 And more importantly, how can you put your solution in front of the right people?
 And don’t worry about building software, especially if that’s not your thing.
 Information is just as valid — information can help solve problems, it just requires the reader to do something with it.

 Your goal should be to create your own money machine.
 If I were still freelancing, I wouldn’t be able to live off the profits that WordPress Conversion Funnel is paying me today.
-But over the last two years, I’ve created a lot of little money machines, and some of these have grown steadily over time (to the tune of over $300k last year.)
+But over the last several years, I’ve created a lot of little money machines, and some of these have grown steadily over time (to the tune of over $300k back in 2013.)
 This has allowed me to replace my income as a consultant — but that’s an ambitious goal, and I don’t think it should be yours.

 How can you add $100 to your monthly income this week?